All the stores that do NOT participate in the Good End 2021, why are they not there?

 We are shortly after the start of Good end for this one 2021 where we will see great offers in various stores MexicoHowever, not all of them will apply to a commercial event.

-As we remember, this event is held every year in the month of November in order to benefit consumers, as well as their own Business to obtain higher profits.
+As we remember, this event is held every year in November in order to benefit consumers, as well as their own Business to obtain higher profits.

 Companies perform incredible offers in its products so that consumers can buy various items, clothing, appliances, accessories of all kinds that work for our home, office or whatever we want to find.